QBDev0ps/DevOps-Cloud-projects/Project2.md

 ![recommended plan](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/27f4a2f5-2a5a-43eb-a649-742154eaf379)

+### Creating a New git Repository

-### To create a new repository, we carry out the following steps:
+To create a new repository, we carry out the following steps:

 Step 1: We click on the plus sign (+) at the top right corner of our github account.
 A dropdown menu box appears and we select New repository.